-When constructed in a strategic way, pick modules can provide for full pallet storage, single or multi deep storage and push back, or single case systems using various methods of flow.
-Working in conjunction with elevated floors and numerous types of conveyor systems, pick modules provide a defined means of product flow to specific areas of the warehouse.
+When constructed in a strategic way, these systems can provide for full pallet storage, single or multi deep storage and push back, or single case systems using various methods of flow.
+Working in conjunction with elevated floors and numerous types of conveyor systems, they provide a defined means of product flow to specific areas of the warehouse.

 Pick Modules Provide Logistical Benefits

 Some of the benefits associated with the use of pick modules include:

 Flow efficiency: Most successful operations utilize a FIFO inventory rotations, which means first in, first out.
 When pick modules are used, pickers can concentrate more on an effort in the picking of inventory than traveling around the facility to fill orders.